pulumi/docs/reference/cd-travis.md

 of building the repository.

-If you already have an existing Travis configuration file, the only thing you'll need to add are the steps to download and install the Pulumi CLI, and then login.
-(Which will use the `PULUMI_ACCESS_TOKEN` environment variable, described earlier.)
+If you already have an existing Travis configuration file, the only thing you'll need to add are the steps to download the Pulumi CLI and add it to the path.

 The example `.travis.yml` file then calls either `scripts/travis_pull.sh` or `scripts/travis_pull_request.sh`, depending on the build type.
 However, if you already have a